 3. Update Accounts Associated With Your Debit Card

 I made this mistake once, and I will never make it again.
 When you get a new debit card, you need to go through your finances, and update any accounts associated with your expired debit card.
 I’m talking about automatic bill payments, online subscriptions, PayPal, Venmo, and anything else that could cause a payment to slip through the cracks.

-In fact, I recommend updating all your accounts so that they are associated with your checking account, rather than your debit card.
+To reiterate what I already discussed, I recommend updating all your accounts so that they are associated with your checking account, rather than your debit card.
 That way, the next time your debit card expires, you won’t have to worry about updating anything.
 Remember, tour checking account number and routing number don’t change when you get a new debit card.

 If you’re coming up on your debit card’s expiration month, keep an eye out for a new one in the mail.

 Remember, most banks will mail you a new card a couple of months before your current card expires.

 That said, if you feel like you might have accidentally thrown your new card away with the rest of your junk mail, or maybe you bank forgot to send you one, the first thing you should do is reach out to your bank.

 They will be able to answer any questions you might have, and give you an update on your new card.

 In the meantime, I hope this article has provided you with the answers you needed.

 Do you feel like I missed any important debit card questions?
 Be sure to drop them in the comments below, and I’ll do my best to find the answer for you!